mkc-lomio/SQL/README.md

    This query will pull only the expected results of Charleston, Charlotte, and Charlton.

-8. Use LIMIT to sample query results
+8. Use LIMIT/TOP to sample query results

-   - Before running a query for the first time, ensure the results will be desirable and meaningful by using a LIMIT statement.
+   - Before running a query for the first time, ensure the results will be desirable and meaningful by using a LIMIT/TOP statement.

 9. Run your query during off-peak hours - make sure no conflict when executing a large query.